Performance of quantum registers in diamond in the presence of spin impurities: Discussion and Outlook

-The methodology presented here, now allows to easily implement sophisticated decoupling sequences or error correction schemes for consecutive gate operations \cite{Suter2014,Suter2015,Alber2005,Preskill2011,Lukin2020,Taminiau2021,Wrachtrup2014}.
-Our findings thus contribute to the rising activities in the less explored field of how to protect multi NV-based quantum gates from surrounding degrees of freedom.
-Since they are based on a framework treating the complete density matrix of the entire register, they offer a realistic test-bed for future concepts with quantitative predictions. \acknowledgments We are grateful to R. Ghassemizadeh, W. Hahn, D. Hähnel, J. Stockburger and B. Donvil for fruitful discussions.
+The methodology presented here allows to efficiently study different parameter regimes, sequences and error correction schemes for consecutive gate operations \cite{Suter2014,Plenio2015,Suter2015,Alber2005,Preskill2011,Lukin2020,Taminiau2021,Wrachtrup2014,Economou2023,Economou20232}.
+Our findings thus contribute to the rising activities in the less explored field of how to efficiently protect multi NV-based quantum gates from surrounding degrees of freedom.
+Since they are based on a framework treating the complete density matrix of the entire register, they offer a realistic test-bed for future concepts with quantitative predictions. \acknowledgments We are grateful to R. Ghassemizadeh, W. Hahn, D. Hähnel, R. Said, J. Stockburger and B. Donvil for fruitful discussions.
 This work has been supported by the State of Baden - Württemberg under KQCBW/SiQuRe.